Driftstack DRIFTSTACK docs

 DELETE /v1/profile-snapshots/:id204 No Content.

 Snapshots have no automatic lifecycle.
 Capture as many as you want; they sit until you delete them.
-Deleting the parent profile sets the snapshot’s parent_profile_id to null but does NOT delete the snapshot — the captured parent_archetype + parent_name + state remain restorable.
+Deleting the parent profile sets the snapshot’s parent_profile_id to null but does NOT delete the snapshot — the captured parent_archetype + parent_name + description remain restorable.

 DELETE /v1/profiles/:id